What does GMO mean?

 At Nestlé, consumer safety is our priority, and we support use of innovative technologies provided they are safe for animal and human health.

 Do you use GM ingredients in Nestlé products?

 Sometimes, yes.
 We support the responsible use of any innovative, safe technology.
 We decide whether to use ingredients derived from GMOs at a local level, based on consumer expectations and local regulations.

 We believe ‘GMO ingredients’ have a potentially important role to play in increasing food production, to support sustainable agriculture and help feed a growing world population.

 Do you support consumers’ rights to know what is in their food?

-Yes, we fully support people’s right to know what’s in their food, and we’re committed to providing information about use of ingredients derived from GMOs in Nestlé products worldwide.
+Absolutely.
+We fully support people’s right to know what is in their food.
+We are committed to providing information about use of ingredients derived from GMOs in Nestlé products worldwide.

-Is Nestlé in favour of GMO labelling or disclosure regulations?
+Does Nestlé support GMO labelling or disclosure regulations?

-We fully support disclosure of ingredients derived from GMOs in Nestlé products to help people make informed choices on the foods they buy.
-We strictly adhere to all national laws and regulations concerning the labelling of ingredients derived from genetically modified (GM) crops.
+Yes, we fully support disclosure of ingredients derived from GMOs in Nestlé products – to help people make informed choices on the foods they buy.
+We strictly adhere to all national laws and regulations on the labeling of ingredients derived from genetically modified (GM) crops.